Title: A Watcher's Word

 Buffy shook her head.
 “I don’t remember you being there.
-You can’t personally have created any Slayers because I understood the deal to be done a long time ago.
-Although if you are trying to keep up with fashion, you’re a long way behind buddy.”
+You can’t personally have created any Slayers because I understood the deal to have been done a long time ago.
+Although if you are trying to keep up with fashion, you’re a long way behind, buddy.”

 Buffy quirked an eyebrow.
 “You must be a big hit in the desert."

-He was not to be riled.
-Instead he seemed to find their taunts and conversation amusing.
+But he was not to be riled, instead, he seemed to find their taunts and conversation amusing.

 “What you saw was a little pocket of time and our dimension.
 You can’t begin to understand the knowledge and reality of the eons we have at our command.”